 While the posters, as a collection, are compelling, it is the way that they are presented which seriously lets the show down: a couple of the framed posters have slipped down inside their mounts, whilst others are curling at the edges or, in one case, stained.
 Many appear to be held up by blue-tack and some are hanging off the walls.

 An attendant mentioned it may be that the moisture in the gallery is causing some of the problems such as warping, however, with access to wonderful free exhibitions at many galleries, and the availability of posters online, shows such as this are becoming a thing of the past, and this exhibition sadly doesn’t argue the case for their survival.

-The Poster Show is on at the Mayor’s Parlour until 29th April 2013.
-For further information, click here.
+The Poster Show is at the Mayor’s Parlour until 29th April 2013.
+For further information visit the gallery’s website here.